alangrainger/share-note-self-hosted-backend/README.md

 # Share Note self-hosted PHP backend

+For a Python backend, see here: https://github.com/tannercollin/sharenote-py Thanks to [@tannercollin](https://github.com/tannercollin)!

+---

 The API backend is provided without any warranties and has not received extensive security testing.
 I recommend that you secure the `/api/` folder against public access.